I Want To...

 Breast Cancer in Men

 According to the National Institutes of Health, male breast cancer cases make up less than 1 percent of all cases in the United States.
+Most men diagnosed are over the age of 55.
 Men can develop the following types of breast cancer:

 - Invasive (infiltrating) ductal carcinoma